17 of the Best iPhone Apps for Engineers

 Graphing Calculator, as the name suggests, is a handy little app for any aspiring engineering student or seasoned professional.
 It performs many of the functions that a conventional graphing calculator does with the added bonus of not needing to carry around an extra electronic device.

-Once the app is open all you need to do is select the relevant equation and populate the values watch the relevant graph render in front of your very eyes.
+Once the app is open all you need to do is select the relevant equation and populate the values and then watch the relevant graph render in front of your very eyes.
 Very handy indeed.

 iCircuit is one of the best apps out there for sketching out electrical circuits and components on the fly.
 You can not only design the circuits but also test functions, check voltages and troubleshoot others problems right at your fingertips.